Some of these “review” tasks we might not have done in class yet, or they might not all have been covered by the videos I’ve assigned.

 7) Make a PAGE (not a post) entitled population with a table that in separate cells in each row lists each of the provinces we’ve made posts about, its capital city, and the approximate population (look it up or feel free to guess).
 Make sure that your table has a header row with Province, Capital, and Population as the heading of each column.

 8) Make another page titled Canada Gallery.
-It it, make a gallery.
+In it, make a gallery.
 This is not just a collection of images: it is a specific WordPress Block type.
 Use the images you downloaded for this exercise.

 Make every picture in the gallery have a small caption underneath it (just name a Canadian city under each).
 The pictures don’t have to match the city name (especially since all the pictures are of Vancouver….)